AdaCore/gnatstudio/docs/users_guide/extending.rst

 Another type of macros are expanded before commands are executed: they start with the :kbd:`$` character and represent parameters passed to the action by its caller.
-Depending on the context, GPS passes zero, one or many arguments to an action.
+Depending on the context, GNAT Studio passes zero, one or many arguments to an action.
 You will commonly use these macros when you define your own VCS system.
 Also see the shell function :file:`execute_action`, which executes an action and passes it arguments.